Windows Autopilot device guidelines

 Hardware and firmware best practice guidelines for Windows Autopilot

-All devices used with Windows Autopilot should meet the minimum hardware requirements for Windows 10.
+All devices using Windows Autopilot should meet the minimum hardware requirements for Windows.

-The following additional best practices ensure that devices can easily be provisioned by organizations as part of the Windows Autopilot deployment process:
+The following best practices ensure that devices can easily be provisioned as part of the Windows Autopilot deployment process:

-- Ensure that the TPM 2.0 is enabled and in a good state (not in Reduced Functionality Mode) by default on devices intended for Windows Autopilot self-deploying mode.
+- TPM 2.0 is enabled and in a good state (not in Reduced Functionality Mode) on devices intended for Windows Autopilot self-deploying mode.

-- As a best practice, Microsoft requires that OEM shipping drivers are published to Windows Update within 30 days of the CBR being submitted, and system firmware and driver updates are published to Windows Update within 14 days
+- Microsoft requires that OEM shipping drivers get published to Windows Update within 30 days of the CBR submission date.
+System firmware and driver updates are published to Windows Update within 14 days.

 - The OEM ensures that the PKID provisioned in the SMBIOS is passed on to the channel.